ericlenio/escreen/README.md

 * one that sends out your preferred shell configuration settings (environment variables, shell functions, etc.) to subshells on demand spawned from the initial bash session

 The terminal client runs by sending a request to spawn your initial bash session, which you can interact with.
-The session is initialized with what I will call the escreen "core" functions that can communicate back to the bash configuration server for various preferred settings you want in your shell.
+The session is initialized with the escreen "core" functions that can communicate back to the bash configuration server for various preferred settings you want in your shell.

+# OLD docs below ... needs rewrite

 GNU screen wrapper, plus a set of bash shell functions that make for consistent environment settings when ssh-ing to remote servers, and